genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Spliced Mapping to Transcriptome with STAR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Action**: to perform gapped read alignment of transcriptomic data (like RNA-Seq) to a Reference Genome taking into account splice junctions.
+**Action**: to perform gapped read alignment of transcriptomic data to a Reference Genome taking into account splice junctions.

 In comparison to Tophat2, STAR works fast, at the same time being very accurate and precise.
 Moreover, in contrast to all our other mappers, it maps reads onto